klaytn/klaytn-docs/docs/dapp/sdk/caver-js/README.md

 #### Use `tx.suggestGasPrice` method

-You can set the `gasPrice` with result of `tx.suggestGasPrice` which returns the recommended gas price.
+You can set the `gasPrice` with the result of `tx.suggestGasPrice` which returns the recommended gas price.

 ```
 const tx = caver.transaction.valueTransfer.create({ from, to, value, gas })